 The Samsung Galaxy S7 and Galaxy S7 Edge both have a lot to offer, including nearly all-day battery life.
 The Galaxy S7 has a 3,000 mAh battery and the Galaxy S7 Edge is even bigger, at 3,600 mAh and both support fast wireless charging.
 However, users are still encountering battery life problems.
-Here are some tips to fix battery life, including the recent problems with the Oculus app rapidly draining the battery.
+Here are some tips to fix battery life and get the best experience.

-Since being released we’ve heard a few reports of abnormal battery drain, but they’ve been increasing as of late.
-If your Galaxy S7 or Galaxy S7 Edge isn’t lasting as long as expected, below are a few suggestions to fix bad Galaxy S7 and S7 Edge battery life.
+Now that the phone has been available for nearly 9 months, countless updates have fixes issues.
+If your Galaxy S7 or Galaxy S7 Edge still isn’t lasting as long as expected, below are a few suggestions to fix bad Galaxy S7 and S7 Edge battery life.

 Our Galaxy S7 Edge Review we came away satisfied with battery life, but the regular Galaxy S7 didn’t do quite as good.
 It’s still far better than last year, but not as great as buyers hoped for.
-As a result, we’ve gathered some tips, tricks, suggestions and apps below that could improve the battery life on both the Galaxy S7 and Galaxy S7 Edge.
+As a result, we’ve gathered some tips, tricks, suggestions and apps below that could improve the battery life on both phones.

 How to Fix Bad Galaxy S7 and S7 Edge Battery Life

 Running Android 6.0.1 Marshmallow these phones have countless battery saving features, quick charge built in, and more.
 However, we can always squeeze a little more out of them.
 This guide will get better battery life on Samsung’s new smartphones.
-We’ll also address the Oculus app draining some users phone in less than 3-hours.
+Whether that be the Oculus app draining battery or something else.
+We’ll also revisit this once Android 7.0 Nougat arrives, which is currently in the final beta testing period.

 Find Apps Eating Up Your Battery